Croatian Entrepreneur Launches ‘The App that Loves Your Boobs’

 “The app that loves your boobs” – Sizem - launches this Monday, July 15.

 After moving back to Croatia from Germany in 2008, it became quickly apparent to Ana Kolarević that she wasn’t going to find a job.
 With youth unemployment around 50 percent, and overall unemployment at 20 percent, Ana knew she had to do something to save herself.
-“I learned that if I don’t create my own job, I wasn’t going to get one,” Ana said.
+“I learned that if I didn’t create my own job, I wasn’t going to get one,” Ana said.

 So she began to look at problems she could solve.
 And that’s when she tapped into something both personal and emotional, as well as universal among women: the struggle to find the right bra size.